Trapigtrogen/Drawpp/drawpp_guide.md

 ## <a id="drawing_properties">Drawing properties</a>

 <br>When drawing, there are some options you can change.
 These options will determine how things are drawn.<br>
-Some of the functions listed have several overloads, details of which you can loop up in the generated documentation.<br>
+Some of the functions listed have several overloads, details of which you can look up in the generated documentation.<br>

 - fill()
     - Set the fill color, which will be used when drawing primitives.